aljrubior/mule-agent-jar-signature-validator/SIGNED_JAR_FILES_BY_EXAMPLE.md

 ### 4. Sign the mule application file with jarsigner tool

-The following command generates the file: app-signed-by-trust-signer.jar
+The following command generates signs the file `app-unsigned.jar` with the keystore `trusted-code-signer.jks`

+Output File: app-signed-by-trust-signer.jar

 ```
 jarsigner app-unsigned.jar \